What Are the Drawbacks of Using Artificial Tears for Dry Eyes?

 Find better solutions for dry eye at Newport Eye Care

 If you’re dealing with frequent dry eyes, it’s worth exploring other treatments that can address the root cause of the problem.
-At Newport Eye Care, we use advanced diagnostic tools to determine the root cause of your dry eyes and offer dry eye treatment in Newport and Waterville that goes beyond eye drops.
+At Newport Eye Care, we use advanced diagnostic tools to determine the root cause of your dry eyes and offer dry eye treatment that goes beyond eye drops.
 We can help you find long-term relief from dry eyes with lifestyle changes, omega-3 supplements, heated masks, or in-office treatments.

 One of the innovative treatments we offer is the TearCare® system, which is specifically designed to provide relief by addressing meibomian gland dysfunction, a common cause of dry eye.
 TearCare® applies gentle heat to your eyelids, helping to unblock the glands and improve tear quality for more lasting comfort.